-Vesting, as a concept, essentially exists to ensure that essential employees, like founders, stay with a company through the initial lean years and for long enough to make the product a success.
+Vesting, as a concept, essentially exists to ensure that essential employees, like founders, have the incentives to stay with a company through the initial lean years and for long enough to make the product a success.
 Most startups give employees, including founders, some form of equity compensation in the company’s equity, with a vesting agreement governing when the shareholder receives their equity.

-If you’re already familiar with the concept of vesting, feel free to skip ahead.
+If you’re already familiar with the concept of vesting for startup equity, feel free to skip ahead.
 An employee or founder’s stock options, equity grants, or other limited benefits are said to vest when they receive the non-forfeitable right to exercise those options.
 In almost all cases, this is governed by a pre-set vesting schedule, which determines at what time employees will be able to exercise their options and in what percentage.

 A four-year vesting schedule is the norm for most stock options.
-In a typical 4 year schedule, the default assumption in Capbase, 25 percent of options will vest after one year has passed since they joined the company—the so-called vesting cliff.
+In a typical 4 year schedule, the default assumption in Capbase, 25 percent of options will vest after the first year has passed since they joined the company—the so-called vesting cliff.
 This one year cliff, four year vesting period is standard for employee stock awards at venture backed startups.

 After the one year cliff, the remainder of stock options may vest at any predetermined rate, but at the mass of companies, they vest monthly for employees and quarterly for other personnel, like advisors.

-Under this schedule, the holder has gained access to the full portion of promised stock (or vested equity) after four years—or the vesting period.
+Under this schedule, the holder has gained access to the full portion of promised stock (or vested equity) after a four-year period—or the total vesting period.
 They are then said to be fully vested after this period of time has elapsed.
 Before this time, you are liable to lose the un-vested portion of your stocks or options if you are terminated or leave the company.
 Sometimes, when an employee is being laid off from a startup, the company may offer to accelerate the employee‘s share award, giving them a portion of their unvested shares in addition to any already vested shares.

 Especially for founders, who have a special relationship with the company and have likely already devoted months—if not years—to the product, it helps to keep the option open to backdate their vesting schedule, adjusting it to begin at an earlier date to reflect the work they have already invested.